pytorch/builder/wrapperinstancesetup.md

 - if the nimbix service is hacked, and returns malicious data, this has a relatively large attack surface
   - but if nimbix service is hacked, a lot of nimbix-related security aspects will become questionable at that point anyway
   - but might want to double-check the attack surface associated with data returned from a compromised nimbix service
-- disclaimer: this security analysis is best effort, and there are certainly attack vectors not listed here
+- disclaimer: this security analysis is best effort, and there are certainly attack vectors not listed here.
+There may be things asserted here which are not correct.
+You should make your own security analysis.
+This analysis is indicative of certain things that might happen only.